andreaswolf/roadhopper/README.md

   * Main class: `info.andreaswolf.roadhopper.server.RoadHopperServer`
   * VM options: `-Djetty.port=8989 -Dconfig.file=./roadhopper/application.conf -Dorientdb.config.file=./roadhopper/orientdb/orientdb-server-config.xml -DORIENTDB_HOME=./roadhopper/orientdb/`
-  * Program arguments: `jetty.resourcebase=./roadhopper/src/main/webapp/ config=./config.properties graph.location=«Path to your data directory» osmreader.osm=«Path to your OSM file» graph.elevation.provider=srtmhigh`
+  * Program arguments: `config=./config.properties`
   * Working directory: _Path to GraphHopper_

-Keep in mind to replace the paths in «» with the proper locations.
+Copy `config-example.properties` to your GraphHopper directory and name it `config.properties`.

 What is also necessary is replacing the dependencies to the `com.graphhopper.*` modules by references to the modules inside the IDE workspace.